abritopach/capacitor-youtube-player/README.md

 ![Error](readme_resources/android-error.jpg "Error")

-To use the CAPACITOR YOUTUBE PLAYER plugin you need to add the YOUTUBE API KEY in the file gradle.properties.
+To use the CAPACITOR YOUTUBE PLAYER plugin you need to add the YOUTUBE API KEY in the file local.properties.

 ```bash
 YOUTUBE_API_KEY="YOUR_YOUTUBE_API_KEY"
 ```

+If you don't have a local.properties file, create one.
+By default, this file is in the .gitignore.
+If not add it so that your keys are not visible to anyone.

 You have to register the Youtube Player plugin's class in your Activity so Capacitor is aware of it.